dodisoft-games/universe-documentation/working-in-universe-studio/quickstart-guide.md

 ## Interacting with the user

+If the player is not interacting with the game, is it really a game?
+Not so much, so let's add the UI then!
+We'll start with the controls, and then move onto the menus.

 ### Controls

+We need two things to control the player: a button to fire, and a joystick to move around.
+Uni-verse has pre-made components for both:

 - In the Project window, right-click and create a new folder named "UI"
-- Right-click on the UI folder and select "New UI" Name it "UI"
+- Right-click on the UI folder and select "New UI", then name it "UI"
 - Right-click on "UI" and select "Edit UI"
 - Click "Add panel" and name it "Controls"
 - Drag and drop a Joystick onto the panel, name it "Move," and position it in the left bottom corner (150, 100) and resize it to (300, 300).